2000NewBooks/Kitterman-does-projects-over-again-to-see-improvement/DevelopmentLogSloan.md

 the same thing.
 We also added the ability to translate things like 'puts' and implemented the equivalent of 'gets.chomp'.
 We will still need to edit the 'puts' translator however, as it doesn't always work if the Ruby code is using puts to print a variable.
 This shouldn't be too difficult to fix though.

+##3/11/2016
+Today I continued working on the Ruby codecademy course, and added on a few things to my list of what Ruby commands we have to replace, and with what java thingies.
+We are pretty far on our way toward our next deliverable, which is "Recognize the entirety of
+Ruby".
+This would probably take quite a long time to actually complete, but we should have all of the commands that will be likely to show up in someone's Ruby code that they'd like to translate.